Ward Kinau

 Covered parking is well-supported: 15 of 19 current MLS listings indicate covered/garage parking and remarks frequently mention 'covered parking stall', 'secured covered parking space', and 'gated parking garage'.
 Evidence is consistent across listings and reaffirms prior high-confidence findings.

-Remarks consistently note an assigned/reserved/covered parking stall for the unit (e.g., 'one assigned covered parking stall') but do not state parking is deeded or included in the deed.
-No explicit evidence of deeded parking found.
+Public remarks consistently reference an assigned/reserved/covered parking stall (e.g., 'one assigned covered parking stall', 'one reserved covered parking stall'), but there is no explicit language indicating parking is deeded or included in the deed.
+Searched for 'deeded', 'owned parking', and similar terms; none found.

 No analysis available

-I searched for terms like 'parking fee,' 'monthly parking charge,' and 'parking rental' and found no references.
-Many listings state assigned/covered parking is included, but no explicit monthly fee amount is provided.
+I searched remarks for 'parking fee', 'monthly parking', 'parking rental', and similar terms and found no references.
+Many listings state assigned/covered parking is included, so no separate monthly parking fee is described.

 Guest parking is available: 15 of 20 MLS records include guest parking and many public remarks state 'guest parking stalls' or specify the number of guest stalls (e.g., '4 guest parking stalls'), providing strong corroboration across listings.